aiven/devportal/docs/products/cassandra/howto/connect-cqlsh-cli.rst

     ./cqlsh --ssl -u avnadmin -p <PASSWORD> <HOST> <PORT>

-This code connects to the Cassandra database.
+You are now connected to the Cassandra database.